purpleidea/mgmt/docs/resources.md

 supports different backends for different environments.
 This ensures that we have great Debian (deb/dpkg) and Fedora (rpm/dnf) support simultaneously.

+## Print

+The print resource prints messages to the console.

 ## Svc

 The service resource is still very WIP.
-Please help us my improving it!
+Please help us by improving it!

+## Test

+The test resource is mostly harmless and is used for internal tests.

 ## Timer

 This resource needs better documentation.
-Please help us my improving it!
+Please help us by improving it!

+## User

+The user resource manages the system users from `/etc/passwd`.

 ## Virt